 - Influence – sociable, talkative and lively

 - Conscientiousness – private, analytical and logical

 But in case you’re thinking there’s not much to this, know that there are hundreds of possible combinations of these four dimensions.
 We humans and our brains are far from straightforward!

-So through DiSC we can understand what situations we thrive in and what leads to a personal productivity best.
-It’s a way for everyone to appreciate the different work styles that exist, and to minimize potential conflicts that could arise.
+So through DISC we can understand what situations we thrive in and what leads to a personal productivity best.
+It’s a way for everyone to appreciate the different work styles that exist, and to minimise potential conflicts that could arise.